Tax Benefits for Education

 You can securely electronically access a copy of your Form 1098-T at www.getmydocument.com at anytime.
 If students have trouble accessing their 1098-T, they can call (800) 756-4311.
 Service representatives are available Monday-Friday, 7 a.m. to 5 p.m.
 Central Time.

-You will not be receiving a 1098-T if your full amount of tuition and fees equaled your total scholarships, grants and third party payments or if your full tuition and fees were waived and you didn't receive any scholarships or grants.
-Also, if you are an international student (typically on F-1 and J-1 visa) and you didn't have a valid Individual Taxpayer Identification Number (ITIN) on file with the University, you won't be receiving a 1098-T. The University can provide you with a 1098-T, if you obtain an ITIN and provide it to us by completing this form: Substitute Form W-9S (Request for Student's Taxpayer Identification Number).
+A 1098-T form will not be issued if your full amount of tuition and fees equaled your total scholarships, grants and third party payments or if your full tuition and fees were waived and you didn't receive any scholarships or grants.
+Also, if you are an international student (typically on F-1 and J-1 visa) and you didn't have a valid Individual Taxpayer Identification Number (ITIN) on file with the University, a 1098-T will not be issued for you.
+The University can provide you with a 1098-T, if you obtain an ITIN and provide it to us by completing this form: Substitute Form W-9S (Request for Student's Taxpayer Identification Number).
+(Please refer to question 17, if you believe you should have received a paper 1098-T in the mail).

 23. I'm an international student and I just received an ITIN.
 How can I obtain a 1098-T that reflects my new ITIN?